tark-hidden/pyramid_classy/README.rst

 I like Flask.
 Almost all of my projects are just a combination of Flask, Flask-Classy and Flask-Admin.
 But now I have decided to try my hand at Pyramid.

-Pyramid-Classy is an extension that allows implementing several generic cases easier.
+Pyramid-Classy is an extension that allows implementing several commonly used features.
 The main idea was taken from the Flask-Classy written by Freedom Dumlao, god bless him.

 For example, `Pyramid-Classy` will automatically generate routes based on the methods